-The bass sounds great with older recordings but the Go+Play really comes to life with newer pop songs with a big resonating bass.
-The bass can be a bit much at times and an alternate mode or a Eq App would be a nice addition to tone the bass down.
+The bass sounds great with older recordings but the Go+Play really comes to life with newer pop songs with big resonating bass.
+The bass can be a bit much at times and an alternate mode or an Eq App would be a nice addition to tone the bass down.

 The midrange is clear and pushed slightly forward.
 Vocals always come through very clearly.
 At lower volume, the vocals and bass are very present and the other instruments are pushed back in the mix.

 The high end is clear with no distortion.
 It is not overly crisp and overly processed like many other similar speakers available.

 - Support: A2DP 1.3, AVRCP 1.6, HFP 1.6

 - Transducers: 2x woofers (90mm), 2x tweeters (20mm)

 - Rated power: 4 x 25W (AC mode)

 - Power Supply: 19V 3A

 - USB charge out: 5V/2.1A (5V/0.5A when playing music)

 - Music playtime: up to 8 hours (varies by volume level and audio content)